cameraui/sdk/go/docs/api/camera.md

 	func (d *CameraDevice) OnDetectionEvent(callback func(eventType DetectionEventType, event DetectionEvent)) *Disposable

 OnDetectionEvent registers a callback for detection events \(start/update/end and segment\-start/segment\-update/segment\-end\).
-Segments only ship on the segment\-\* events; the 'end' message carries none.
-Thumbnails are inline in the segment structures: detection and attribute crops on 'segment\-start' and 'segment\-end', the scene thumbnail also once on the first 'segment\-update' after it becomes available.
+Segments ride on the segment\-\* events only, thumbnails on segment\-start and segment\-end.
 Returns a Disposable to unsubscribe.

 <a name="CameraDevice.OnFrameWorkerConnected"></a>
 ### func \(\*CameraDevice\) OnFrameWorkerConnected